junxit/us-congress-bills-115/bill.md

 # H.R.
 1725

-> To amend title 38, United States Code, to improve the treatment of medical evidence provided by non-Department of Veterans Affairs medical professionals in support of claims for disability compensation under the laws administered by the Secretary of Veterans Affairs, and for other purposes.
+> To direct the Secretary of Veterans Affairs to submit certain reports relating to medical evidence submitted in support of claims for benefits under the laws administered by the Secretary.

 ## § 1.
 Report on progress of Department of Veterans Affairs Acceptable Clinical Evidence initiative